 Another way that the French election mirrored that in the Netherlands is the collapse in support for the incumbent, centre-left party.
 In the first round of voting the Socialist Party took just 2.3 million votes, a huge drop of 77% compared with their winning performance in 2012.
 If the takeaway point today is Macron's decisive victory, in future this election may be remembered for being the first in the Fifth Republic in which it was two insurgents who made it through to the final round to fight for the French presidency.

 To be able to fully implement his programme, the President-elect will have to run a successful campaign ahead of the legislative election and secure a majority in Parliament.
 In such an unusual political climate and turn of events, it is hard to predict whether French voters will grant the President such majority in June.

 DeHavilland EU has produced a special briefing looking at the election outcome, political reactions, likely scenarios for the legislative elections and the impact for the wider EU and Brexit.
 A second briefing will be published on 19 June following the final outcome of the Legislative election.

 Click here to find out more about DeHavilland EU's coverage of all the year's key democratic contests: EU National Elections 2017: A year of democratic tests

-John works as a Political Analyst within the DeHavilland Editorial Team, where he has a special focus on Brexit and business.
+John works as a Policy Specialist within the DeHavilland Content Team, where he has a special focus on Brexit and business.
 He holds a Masters degree in International Relations and European Politics from the University of Bath, and has also studied at the University of York and Universität Regensburg, Germany.
 John has previously worked at PEN International and European Movement.